yslys/CS839-Notes/CS839_2_paper_notes.md

 	+ A type of barrier instruction that causes a central processing unit (CPU) or compiler to enforce an ordering constraint on memory operations issued before and after the barrier instruction.
 	+ This typically means that operations issued prior to the barrier are guaranteed to be performed before operations issued after the barrier.

++ Blocking I/O and Non-blocking I/O
+	+ Blocking IO: a given thread cannot do anything more until the IO is fully received (in the case of sockets this wait could be a long time).
+	+ Non-blocking: an IO request is queued straight away and the function returns.
+The actual IO is then processed at some later point by the kernel.

 ### Background knowledge: